-We cannot be certain that the results of our ongoing Phase 3 clinical trials of SAGE-547 in SRSE and PPD will be sufficient to support the submission of an NDA or marketing authorization application, or MAA, for this product candidate in SRSE and PPD, and in any event we must obtain additional clinical and non-clinical data before an NDA or MAA may be submitted.
+We cannot be certain that the results of our ongoing Phase 3 clinical trials of brexanolone in SRSE and PPD will be sufficient to support the submission of an NDA or marketing authorization application, or MAA, for this product candidate in SRSE and PPD, and in any event we must obtain additional clinical and non-clinical data before an NDA or MAA may be submitted.

 In general, the FDA requires two pivotal trials to support approval of an NDA, but in certain circumstances, will approve an NDA based on only one pivotal trial.
-The trial design, endpoints and statistical analysis approach for our Phase 3 clinical trial of SAGE-547 in SRSE are based on an agreement we reached with the FDA under a Special Protocol Assessment.
-As a result, if we are successful, we believe the results from the Phase 3 clinical trial, together with other safety and efficacy data from the SAGE-547 development program, could form the basis of an NDA submission with the FDA for SAGE-547 in the treatment of SRSE.
-Based on scientific advice we recently received from the European Medicines Agency, or EMA, we also believe our current Phase 3 clinical program in SRSE, if successful, will be sufficient to support a MAA submission to the EMA seeking approval of SAGE-547 for SRSE in the EU.
-However, depending upon the outcome of the Phase 3 clinical program and the other development activities under the current program, the FDA or EMA may, despite the earlier input and advice on our study design, require that we conduct additional clinical trials or additional non-clinical studies before we can submit an NDA or MAA for SAGE-547 in SRSE or in order to gain approval of an NDA or MAA.
+The trial design, endpoints and statistical analysis approach for our Phase 3 clinical trial of brexanolone in SRSE are based on an agreement we reached with the FDA under a Special Protocol Assessment.
+As a result, if we are successful, we believe the results from the Phase 3 clinical trial, together with other safety and efficacy data from the brexanolone development program, could form the basis of an NDA submission with the FDA for brexanolone in the treatment of SRSE.
+Based on scientific advice we received from the European Medicines Agency, or EMA, we also believe our current Phase 3 clinical program in SRSE, if successful, will be sufficient to support a MAA submission to the EMA seeking approval of brexanolone for SRSE in the EU.
+However, depending upon the outcome of the Phase 3 clinical program and the other development activities under the current program, the FDA or EMA may, despite the earlier input and advice on our study design, require that we conduct additional clinical trials or additional non-clinical studies before we can submit an NDA or MAA for brexanolone in SRSE or in order to gain approval of an NDA or MAA.

-Based on input we received from the FDA during a Breakthrough Therapy meeting for SAGE-547 in PPD, we also believe that, if successful, the results of the Phase 3 clinical program in PPD, together with the results of prior clinical studies and ongoing non-clinical studies, will be sufficient to support the submission of an NDA with the FDA seeking marketing approval for SAGE-547 in PPD.
-However, depending upon the outcome of the Phase 3 clinical program and the other development activities under the current program, the FDA may, despite the input we received at the Breakthrough Designation meeting and our current expectations, require that we conduct additional clinical trials or non-clinical studies before we can submit an NDA for SAGE-547 in PPD or in order to gain approval of the NDA in PPD.
-Similarly, since we do not yet have scientific advice from the EMA with respect to our SAGE-547 PPD program, we do not know whether the EMA will require additional pivotal trials or additional non-clinical studies before we can submit an MAA for SAGE-547 in PPD in the EU or in order to gain approval of an MAA in PPD.
+Based on input we received from the FDA during a Breakthrough Therapy meeting for brexanolone in PPD, we also believe that, if successful, the results of the Phase 3 clinical program in PPD, together with the results of prior clinical studies and ongoing non-clinical studies, will be sufficient to support the submission of an NDA with the FDA seeking marketing approval for brexanolone in PPD.
+We have also received PRIority MEdicines (PRIME) designation from the EMA for brexanolone in the treatment of PPD in the EU.
+Incorporating scientific advice we recently received from the EMA, we believe our current Phase 3 clinical program in PPD, if successful, will be sufficient to support submission of a MAA to the EMA seeking approval of brexanolone for PPD in the EU.
+We anticipate that the outcome of the ongoing Phase 3 clinical trials in PPD, if supportive of an MAA filing, will inform any future regulatory discussions and potential post-marketing clinical development obligations.
+In either case, depending on the outcome of the Phase 3 clinical trials in PPD and the other development activities under the current program, the FDA or EMA may require that we conduct additional clinical trials or non-clinical studies before we can submit an NDA or MAA for brexanolone in PPD or in order to gain approval of the NDA or MAA in PPD, despite the input we received at the Breakthrough Designation meeting with the FDA or scientific advice from the EMA and despite our current expectations.

-Furthermore, we will need to complete several other clinical and non-clinical studies prior to submitting an NDA to the FDA, including studies to evaluate the pharmacokinetics and/or pharmacodynamics of SAGE-547 in special populations.
-If the results of these additional clinical and non-clinical studies are delayed or yield unanticipated results, it may delay or prevent the submission or approval of an NDA for SAGE-547 for both SRSE and PPD.
+In any case, we will need to complete certain other clinical and non-clinical studies prior to submitting applications for regulatory approval.
+If the results of these additional clinical and non-clinical studies are delayed or yield unanticipated results, it may delay or prevent the submission or approval of regulatory applications for brexanolone for both SRSE and PPD.